 The Court has jurisdiction over all violations pertaining to New York State Vehicle & Traffic Law and Village Code.
 The Justice Court handles tickets issued by the Nassau County Police Department for violations of the New York State Vehicle and Traffic Law as well as violations of Village parking and traffic laws, ordinances, rules and regulations.
 In addition, the Justice Court handles violations issued by the Village staff relating to building and zoning matter.
 Clerk to the Justice assists the Justice and handles all court dates, mail and fines received on summonses.

-Arraignments are typically held on the first and third Tuesday evenings at 8 PM in Village Hall.
+Arraignments are held one Tuesday evening a month at 7 PM in Village Hall.
 Court Trials are held one Friday morning per month.
 See the Justice Court Calendar for specific dates.

 Village Justice Gerard E. Giannattasio

-Clerk to the Village Justice Patricia L. Birney
+Clerk to the Village Justice Elizabeth A. Giorgio

 Telephone 516-798-0244 Ext.
 118